-The raw field data was considered to be of good quality with minor amounts of ambient "noise" being introduced during our survey, most likely from vehicular traffic along nearby roads and the 215 Freeway, local air traffic, and also on-site water-well pumping.
-Analysis of the data and picking of the primary "P"-wave arrivals was performed with minor difficulty, with some interpolation of data being necessary.
-Based on the results of our comparative seismic analyses of the computer programs SIPwin, Refractor, and Rayfract[TM], the seismic refraction survey line models appear to generally coincide with one another, with some minor variances due to the methods that these programs process and integrate the input data.
+The raw field data was considered to be of good quality with moderate amounts of ambient "noise" being introduced during our survey, mostly from local air traffic and aircraft operations at the nearby March Air Reserve Base, and also from vehicular traffic along nearby roads and the 215 Freeway to the east.
+Analysis of the data and picking of the primary "P"-wave arrivals was therefore performed with some difficulty, with minor interpolation of data being necessary.
+Based on the results of our comparative seismic analyses of the computer programs SIPwin, Refractor, and RayfractTM, the seismic refraction survey line models appear to generally coincide with one another, with some minor variances due to the methods that these programs process and integrate the input data.
 The anticipated excavation potentials of the velocity layers encountered locally during our survey are as follows: